 Brian Gazzard started the HIV unit at the Chelsea and Westminster Hospital, London, and is now its Clinical Research Director.
 This is one of the largest clinical units in Europe concentrating its research mainly on new algorithms of care, immunological and oncological manifestations of HIV disease and antiretroviral therapy.
 Brian qualified at Cambridge University and was awarded his MD from there in 1983.
 He was awarded the Department of Health prize for distinguished achievement in 2002 and is the chairman of the Chief Medical Officer's Expert Advisory Group on AIDS.

 George was appointed lead GUM consultant physician in Sheffield in 1979 and held this post until his partial retirement in 2010.
 He has previously served on committees at the Department of Health, BMA, Royal College of Physicians, and British Association for Sexual Health & HIV and was the specialty President from 1999-2001.
-He was the Clinical Director for the Communicable Diseases directorate in Sheffield Teaching Hospitals from 1981-2011.
-He was awarded a personal chair in Genitourinary Medicine by the University of Sheffield in 2005 and appointed OBE in 2012.
-He is currently the Clinical Director for the South Yorkshire Comprehensive Clinical Research Network for the National Institute of Health Research.
+He was the Clinical Director for the Communicable Diseases directorate in Sheffield Teaching Hospitals from 1981-2011 and for the South Yorkshire NIHR Comprehensive Local Clinical Research Network from 2011-2014.